Esther7171/Notepad-virus/README.md

 ```
 ### 🃏Action :- This will delete key registry files, then loops a message

-# This is dangerous and unrecoverable Notepad Virus.

 ## 🟣3.Endless Notepads :-
 ```bash
 @ECHO off